anders94/api-docs/source/includes/_http-private.md

 Field | Description
 ------|------------
-success | The success or failure message for this transfer. message | A human readable message sumarizing this transfer.
+success | The success or failure message for this transfer. message | A human readable message summarizing this transfer.

 ## returnMarginAccountSummary